Application Forms for Ashoka University's Undergraduate Programmes for the academic session commencing in August 2021 are closed.

 The applicant should get the consent of the recommender before enlisting the recommender’s name on the application form

-The applicant’s choice of preferred Majors under the Survey Section in the application form is only indicative in nature
+The applicant’s choice of preferred Majors under the Course Preference Section in the application form is only indicative in nature

-Please make sure that you click SUBMIT at the end, after you finish completing your application form
+Please make sure that you click SUBMIT after you finish completing your application form

 The on-the-spot essay evaluates the following parameters: engagement with the prompt, critical thinking, clarity of thought, and creativity.
 The candidate will be given two topics to choose from at the time of writing the essay.
 The candidate cannot use any external resources to help them write the essay.
 The essay has no word limit and can be attempted with minimal preparation

-The Ashoka Aptitude Test (AAT) evaluates the thinking skills of the candidate.
-The AAT consists of questions on problem-solving skills (includes numerical and spatial reasoning) and critical thinking skills (includes understanding arguments and reasoning using everyday language).
-The AAT has 40 Multiple Choice Questions (20 problem-solving questions and 20 critical thinking questions) and is designed to be taken with minimal preparation
+The Ashoka Aptitude Assessment has been developed for Ashoka University's admissions purposes by Cambridge and is based on the Thinking Skills Assessment to evaluate the thinking skills of the applicant.
+It consists of questions on problem-solving skills (includes numerical and spatial reasoning) and critical thinking skills (includes understanding arguments and reasoning using everyday language).
+It has a total of 40 Multiple Choice Questions (20 problem-solving questions and 20 critical thinking questions) and is designed to be taken with minimal preparation.

 Interview with a panel; Mandatory